genius92606/genius92606.github.io/_pages/about.md

 <br>
 Hi, my name is Meng-Chen Lee, you can also call me Martin.<br>
-I got my bachelor degree in Nation Cheng Kung University (NCKU) in 2019.
 I am currently a Ph.D.
 Computer Science student in Unviersity of Houston and working with [Dr. Zhigang Deng](http://graphics.cs.uh.edu/zdeng/) in [Computer Graphics and Interactive Media Lab](http://graphics.cs.uh.edu/).
 My main research focus on multiparty conversation animation and simulation.
+Before that, I got my bachelor degree in Nation Cheng Kung University (NCKU) in 2019 and was major in Biomedical Engineering.